 Using a Potion simply requires drinking it.
-If a Potion contains multiple doses of a single effect, then the effect can be gained by drinking a sufficient portion (that slot of the potion is then permanently consumed).
-If a Potion contains multiple effects, then the effects can only be gained by drinking the entire Potion (all slots of the potion are permanently consumed).
+If a Potion contains multiple doses of a single effect, then the effect can be gained by drinking a sufficient portion.
+If a Potion contains multiple effects, then the effects can only be gained by drinking the entire Potion.

 Example: G’Mord is given two vials, one containing two doses of Fire Skin 4 and the other containing a Heal Wounds 14 and a Heal Life 14.
 Drinking half of the Fire Skin 4 Potion gives him the benefits of the spell, and leaves him one more dose.
 Drinking half of the healing Potion will have no effect – he won’t have drunk enough to gain either miracle.
 He needs to drink the entire Potion to gain the benefits of the miracles.

 Note that you do not need to be conscious to drink a potion, it can be poured down your throat.